|

 spot.

-to you at all times.
-This may be your medicines, your digital equipment, your
+importance close to us at all times.
+This may be our medicines, our digital equipment, our

-easily carry the items back to your room.
+easily carry the items back to our room.

 Over the years, we have found